deontic/context-path/README.md

 in the gif above I closed the only open terminal and then opened a new one so it uses updated environment variables

-right click on the containing folder of the file you want to be able to access through the PATH variable and select "CP Add Folder to Path"
+right click on the containing folder of the file you want to be able to access through the PATH variable and select `CP Add Folder to Path`